 She worked hard, but didn’t improve.
 Why?
 Because ‘i’ was zero.
 She worked without seeking improvements.

 A vast, vast majority falls into this pattern, and they wonder why they’re not becoming world class despite hard work.
 They aren’t because they aren’t seeking improvements.
 And the primary reason for that is falling into a routine where they enjoy the effortlessness of the current state.
-Improvements, in contrast, entail some pain (remember, Deep Practice!).
+Improvements, in contrast, entail some pain (remember, Deliberate Practice!).

 (However, you don’t need to practice like the best in the world do.
 Most of us will be satisfied with, say, a finish in top 1 percent, won’t we?
 The key is to keep making improvements, howsoever small they are.)

 When we hear of feats such as those pulled off by Mozart or see Federer guiding that down-the-line backhand winner, we consider only the finished product, which is so well-designed and perfected that it seems impossible for us to ever attain that level.
 We think, “They’re blessed.
 They’re wired differently.
 And no amount of work can take me there.”

 However, contrary to popular belief, they aren’t bestowed with special gifts.
 They develop – which you or me too can – those gifts, those talents on the way.
 And it takes time.